lgngrvs/logangraves.com/posts/grad-attrib-weight-steering.md

 *This research was completed over the course of <2 weeks in late August 2025.

-*AI disclosure: this writeup was fully drafted by and rewritten and expanded by `gpt-5-thinking` under my guidance.
+*AI disclosure: this writeup was fully drafted by me and rewritten and expanded by `gpt-5-thinking` under my guidance.
 I have read through and ensured accuracy.*

 *Thanks to Santiago Aranguri (Goodfire) for mentoring me in this initial work.*

 # Gradient-Diff Steering for Behavior Editing in Small LMs